Know Your Rights

 The police are not allowed to search your vehicle without your consent.
 If they ask to search your car, politely say “I do not consent to a search without a warrant”.

-Officers can look in the windows.
-If they see an illegal substance or weapon in plain sight, they may place you under arrest and then may legally search the car.
+If officers see an illegal substance or weapon through the window in plain sight, they may arrest you and then legally search the car.

 YOU HAVE A RIGHT

-The police are not allowed to take your cell phone in a routine traffic stop unless it is evidence of a crime, such as distracted driving.
+The police are not allowed to take your cell phone in a routine traffic stop unless it is evidence of a crime.

 IT IS YOUR RIGHT